MyersResearchGroup/iBioSim/README.md

    * [GeneNet](https://github.com/MyersResearchGroup/GeneNet/)
 4. After compiling or downloading reb2sac and GeneNet, copy the compiled binaries into the bin directory in the local copy of your iBioSim.

-### Building iBioSim
-1. Go to the directory where the iBioSim is checked out and perform ```mvn clean install```.
-This will install the local non-Maven dependencies into your local repository and then build iBioSim.
-(NOTE: if you do not want to generate javadocs, use the flag ```-Dmaven.javadoc.skip=true```)